Learning nonequilibrium control forces to characterize dynamical phase transitions

-Techniques from large deviation theory have provided physical insight into both the steady state and fluctuations of a diverse set of systems driven away from equilibrium, including diffusive and colloidal systems~\cite{zon2004a,ciliberto2010,ciliberto2017}, glassy dynamics \cite{merolle2005,garrahan_dynamical_2007,hedges_dynamic_2009,chandler2010}, interacting particle systems driven by external reservoirs \cite{derrida2007,bertini2007,bertini2015b}, and active matter \cite{cagnetta2017,grandpre2018,whitelam2018e,keta2021}.
+Large deviation techniques have been used recently to gain physical insight into the steady state and fluctuations of a diverse set of systems driven away from equilibrium, including diffusive and colloidal systems~\cite{zon2004a,ciliberto2010,ciliberto2017}, glassy dynamics~\cite{merolle2005,garrahan_dynamical_2007,hedges_dynamic_2009,chandler2010}, interacting particle systems driven by external reservoirs~\cite{derrida2007,bertini2007,bertini2015b}, and active matter~\cite{cagnetta2017,grandpre2018,whitelam2018e,keta2021}.
 Fluctuations of dynamical quantities, such as currents and kinetic activities, provide information about complex pattern formation and phase behavior that can emerge in these systems when detailed balance is broken.
-The study of nonequilibrium fluctuations has also led to the discovery of fundamental results, such as the fluctuation relation \cite{crooks_entropy_1999,lebowitz_gallavotti_1999,harris2007}, which encodes symmetries in the distribution of the entropy production, and, more recently, the thermodynamic uncertainty relation \cite{pietzonka_universal_2016,barato_dispersion_2015,gingrich_dissipation_2016}, which connects current fluctuations to dissipation.
+The study of nonequilibrium fluctuations has also led to the discovery of fundamental results, such as the fluctuation relation~\cite{crooks_entropy_1999,lebowitz_gallavotti_1999,harris2007}, which encodes symmetries in the distribution of the entropy production, and, more recently, the thermodynamic uncertainty relation~\cite{pietzonka_universal_2016,barato_dispersion_2015,gingrich_dissipation_2016}, which connects current fluctuations to dissipation.

 The likelihood of fluctuations is described in large deviation theory by functions playing the role of nonequilibrium potentials that are notoriously difficult to compute for complex and high-dimensional systems.
-While analytical treatment is possible in some systems~\cite{derrida_exact_1998,lazarescu_exact_2015,bodineau_current_2006}, we must generally make numerical estimates of these functions.
-Many algorithms have been proposed for this purpose, based either on spectral methods or on sampling rare trajectories using a combination of importance sampling~\cite{bucklew2004,nemoto2016,ray2018,ferre2018}, cloning~\cite{grassberger2002,giardina2006,lecomte2007a,ray2020}, and reinforcement learning algorithms~\cite{das_variational_2019, rose_reinforcement_2021, das_reinforcement_2021}.
-With most methods, it remains challenging however to obtain good convergence in systems with many degrees of freedom, especially when probing fluctuations near phase transitions~\cite{nemoto_populationdynamics_2016}.
+While analytical treatment is possible for some systems~\cite{derrida_exact_1998,lazarescu_exact_2015,bodineau_current_2006}, we must generally estimate these functions numerically.
+Many algorithms have been proposed for this purpose, based either on spectral methods or on sampling rare trajectories, using a combination of importance sampling~\cite{bucklew2004,nemoto2016,ray2018,ferre2018}, cloning~\cite{grassberger2002,giardina2006,lecomte2007a,ray2020}, and reinforcement learning~\cite{das_variational_2019, rose_reinforcement_2021, das_reinforcement_2021}.
+Good results are reported with most methods, although it remains challenging to obtain good convergence in systems with many degrees of freedom, especially when probing fluctuations near phase transitions~\cite{nemoto2016}.